Duofiller/docs/Introduction.md

 III.
 Remove the full bottle, insert a new empty bottle IIII.
 Repeat.

 You want to move the bottle downwards as it fills.
-The reason is that you don't want the fill tubes to displace to much liquid.
+The reason is that you don't want the fill tubes to displace too much liquid.
 If the tubes are fully submerged in the bottle the level will drop when you remove the bottle from the tubes.
 By lowering the bottle while it fills the volume displaced by the fill tubes is kept at a minimum.

 ### Fill sequence